 In the past, many people opted to stay neutral on certain causes and issues to prevent retaliation from others.
 Nowadays, everybody wants to feel like they’re a part of something bigger.
 Whether it’s by supporting a local/global cause or living a particular lifestyle, many of today’s consumers are actively seeking to make a difference these days.
 The desire to make a difference is now highly reflected through consumers’ behaviours and purchasing decisions.
 Several key examples include supporting cruelty-free beauty brands (e.g. BECCA), the zero-waste packaging movement (e.g. bare market), the climate change crisis (e.g. Patagonia), and more!

-Consumers who are passionate about their causes are constantly on the lookout for purpose-driven brands and businesses who also advocate for and support the same causes as they do.
+Consumers who are passionate about their causes are constantly on the lookout for purpose-driven brands and businesses that also advocate for and support the same causes as they do.
 This new movement has paved a way for what we know today as purpose-driven marketing or cause marketing.

 What is a purpose-driven brand?